What's On

 A huge cinema screen sits outside among cascading talls.Image credit: Perth Festival | @jessicawyld

-Located at the ivy-laden grounds of the University of Western Australia and a stone's throw from the Swan River, Somerville Outdoor Cinema may just be Perth’s prettiest alfresco movie spots.
+Located at the ivy-laden grounds of the University of Western Australia and a stone's throw from the Swan River, Somerville Outdoor Cinema may just be Perth’s prettiest alfresco movie spot.
 Picture rows of comfy beach chairs nestled between pine trees, fairy lights twinkling overhead, and food huts serving up tasty treats to keep those hunger pangs at bay.

 INSIDER INTEL